 If you are a construction worker or an electrician you have probably come across the problem, during a renovation or project, of finding light bulbs or materials that have been discontinued.
 These light fixtures were probably no longer made, and were in need of being changed or upgraded.
 T12 linear fluorescent lamps happen to be one of those bulbs.
 Like most major changes that are made in the country this one was decided by the US Congress.

-Now you may be thinking, “why the hell did they have to make my job harder,” and while that wasn’t their goal the answer is quite simple.
+Now you may be thinking, “why did they have to make my job harder,” and while that wasn’t their goal the answer is quite simple.
 Earlier on, around 1992, the Department of Energy (DOE) were given orders by Congress to keep an eye on the lighting standards as the technology grew so that they could make the appropriate changes.
 With the creation of LEDs the time for those changes came.

 In response, Congress made legislation stating that T12 linear fluorescents and other inefficient lighting technologies would no longer be manufactured.
 This legislation was put into action in 2012 with the DOE regulating T12 linear fluorescent lamps as a way of encouraging consumers to be more energy efficient.